 Basic courses offered by the Academy include:

 - “Capital” reading groups and the annual Marx autumn school,

 - Training courses in “Politics, Communication, and Management”,

 - Education against right-wing extremism.

-The work of the Academy on political education is supported and complemented by the discussion groups of the Rosa-Luxemburg-Stiftung on the topics of “right-wing extremism”, “women and politics”, “sustainability and regional development”, “history for the future”, “political education and migration” and “rural areas”.
+The Academy’s political education work is supported and complemented by the Rosa-Luxemburg-Stiftung’s discussion groups on the topics of “right-wing extremism”, “women and politics”, “sustainability and regional development”, “history for the future”, “political education and migration”, and “rural areas”.

 Phone: (030) 44310-163